HaiyuWu/iccv2025-fr-competition/README.md

 8.933541774749755859e-01
 8.956598639488220215e-01
 ```
-4. Compress the validation_[scale]_result.txt to a .zip file, e.g., result.zip.
+4. Compress the test_[scale]_result.txt to a .zip file, e.g., result.zip.
 5. Submit the .zip file to [Codalab](https://codalab.lisn.upsaclay.fr/competitions/22954) and the accuracy will be automatically calculated and reported. **Note that datasets with different scales will be reported separately.**
 6. Have fun!
 ## Dataset preparation